ARoese/C2UMP-manager/README.md

 **P:** When I try to run the game, it says "There is not usable authentication mechanism on this platform"
 **S:** You probably used the wrong version. (you have steam but used epic / vice versa) Uninstall using the manager you installed with, then delete it and replace it with the correct one.
 Then, install with the correct one and it should work.

+# Planned features

+1. Full mod auto-download and management support. (adding and removing mods/assets, disabling them, etc) Right now, it only allows adding the c2server mod and doesn't support automatically removing it.
+2. potentially using uPnP to forward a port for the chivalry server.
+This will be low-priority.